romaincheminade/sync_ptr/README.md

 mem::make_sync_with_allocator()
 ~~~

-For convenience, all relational operators are provided.
+For convenience, relational operators are provided.

 ***